 That is the easy part.
 The difficulty comes in fulfilling the resolution to listen-to resist the tendency to interrupt with objections, no matter how unfounded the comments we hear may be.
-Instead of telling someone that we understand, just so the person can finish and give us a turn to present our perspective, we can be much more effective by softly, slowly, tentatively and briefly confirming what it is that we understand.
+Instead of telling someone that we understand, just so the person can finish and give us a turn to present our on the other hand, felt that a return to hourly pay would greatly reduce productivity.
+Plus, she remembers that last year, when workers were paid by the hour, they still had problems with quality.